 The card is ideal for shooting 4K as well as full HD videos and continuous RAW frame captures, such as when covering a sporting event.

-- High speed performance leverages udma 7 technology to deliver a read transfer speed up to 1066x (160mb/s)
+- High speed performance, leverages udma 7 technologies to deliver a read transfer speed up to 1066x (160mb/s)

 Related Post: Best Cameras for Sports Photography

 SanDisk makes some of the best known and widely used memory cards in the industry.
 The Extreme Pro comes with UDMA 7 rating which suggests that the card has a read speed of at least 160 MB/s and a max write speed of 150MB/s, with a minimum of 65MB/s.